BoxingP/ansible-intranet-resources/README.md

 # Use Ansible to Deploy Projects On-Premise

+## Prerequisites

+Before running the playbook, you need to create a `.vault_pass` file containing the vault passcode.
+This allows encrypted sensitive variables to be read and used during execution.
+Here are the steps:

+1. Create a new file named `.vault_pass` in the root directory.

+2. In the file, write the following: `vault_passcode {{ vault passcode value }}`.
+Replace `{{ vault passcode value }}` with the actual passcode value.

 ## Usage

 Run the Ansible playbook to deploy project to the on-premise server: